shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

 ## What is Angular Templates?
 -  Template is a blueprint for a fragment of a user interface (UI)
--  Templates are written in HTML and a special syntax for angular dynamic functionalities such as built-in template functions, variables, event listening, and data binding.
+-  Templates are written in HTML and have a special syntax for angular dynamic functionalities such as built-in template functions, variables, event listening, and data binding.
 -  it does not include elements such as "\<HTML\>", "\<body\>", or "\<base\>" because it is a fragment of the UI.
 -  Angular does not support the \<script\> element in templates to eliminate the risk of script injection attacks.